amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

   </pre>
 </details>

 Notice that when we build the image, it's looking to name it $IMAGE_REPO_NAME:$CODEBUILD_SOURCE_VERSION.
 What is CODEBUILD_SOURCE_VERSION?
 You can find out in the [Environment Variables for Build Environments](http://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-env-vars.html) documentation.
+How does this change when we use CodePipeline?

 <summary>
 <details>